 12. Curly with Bald Fade

-For men whose hair is extra curly and long, cut down on the shag by shaping it into a Mexican style mullet.
+For men whose hair is extra curly and long, cut down on the shag by shaping it into a Mexican mullet.
 The tight curls seen above look even better with a bald fade.
 A bald fade will especially flatter chiseled face shapes.

 13. Layered Mexican Mullet